 - A one page proposal from the grantee outlining their travel plans and explaining how the additional funding will enhance their grant experience and help them achieve their future goals as related to the field of BME.
 The proposal should include the duration of the travel and the specific labs/conferences/training programs that the grantee will be visiting.

-- An invitation letter from labs/conference registration and program that the grantee is proposing to attend.
+- An invitation letter from the lab/collaborator detailing the grantee's activity during the visit, conference registration, or program details if grantee is proposing to participate in a short-term BME related program.
+We require confirmation regarding the proposal.
 For example, if a grantee wants to use funding to participate at a BMES meeting, s/he must show that his/her abstract was selected.

 - If you are planning to use the travel fund while on your Whitaker grant, you will need to submit a letter from your host institution advisor approving your travel.

 Grantees should submit their proposals at least one month prior to the intended travel date, giving IIE time to review the application.
 Applying sooner rather than later is always recommended.
 Grantees are notified the status of their proposal 2-3 weeks after submission.